Case Study: Using Whereby's Browser SDK with React Hooks to Build a Telehealth App

 #### Create a Whereby room

 You will need a Whereby Embedded account with a Whereby room to follow this tutorial.
-[Sign up for a free Embedded account here](https://whereby.com/org/signup/embedded?signupFlowPlanType=embedded_free), or login to your existing account.
-Then, create the room using the Create room button on your account dashboard, or with the API request.
+[Sign up for a free Embedded account here](https://whereby.com/org/signup/embedded?signupFlowPlanType=embedded_free) or login to your existing account.
+Then create the room using a wizard available on the homepage of your Customer Portal or with the API request.
 [Learn more how to programmatically create a Whereby room](https://docs.whereby.com/creating-and-deleting-rooms).

-For this tutorial **make sure that your room is unlocked**, so that we don't have to implement the knock functionality.&#x20;
+For this tutorial **make sure that your room is unlocked**, so that we don't have to spend time on the knock/waiting-room flow.

 Copy the participant link to the room.
 In its most basic form, the room link has the following structure: